Lissa McKinney

 Free Consultation

-Free consultation for the first 45-60 minutes.Fees for review and assessment beyond consultation are addressed during consultation. -
+Free consultation for first 25 minutes.Fees for review and assessment beyond consultation are addressed during consultation. - Credit Cards Accepted

 Contingent Fees